There are a variety of ways for booking Train Tickets in Thailand.

 Tickets can be purchased for up to 60 days in advance.

-The easiest and most straightforward way to buy your train tickets is directly from a Thai train station.
+The most straightforward way to buy your train tickets is directly from a Thai train station.

 Nearly all train stations in Thailand that you will encounter on your travels around the country, will be linked up with the computerized Thai booking system, meaning that you can book tickets for any train journey within Thailand, from any station.